-Electronic Check: a fast and simple payment method that can be made from regular U.S. checking and savings accounts.
+Electronic Check: a fast and simple payment method that can be made from regular U.S. checking or savings accounts.
 You will need your bank's routing number and your account number, which is available on the bottom of your check or from your financial institution.
 There are no service charge fees when paying with an electronic check.

-The following payment options are not accepted: personal checks, company checks, paychecks, third party checks and partial payments.
+Paying by cash, money orders or certified checks: (made payable to Bronx Community College) are only accepted at the Bursar's Office, located in Colston Hall, Main lobby.
+The following are not accepted: personal checks, company checks, paychecks, third party checks and partial payments.

 Tuition Payment Plan